 - Heat setting

-The drying process using industrial dryers require large amounts of heat, most commonly with steam or electric heating.
-The incoming air can be heated with solar energy prior to the conventional heating supply.
-This will ensure the highest possible collector efficiency, while ensuring that the set temperature of the air is reached.
+- Drying using industrial dryers requires large amounts of heat, most commonly steam or electric heating.
+The incoming air can be heated with solar energy prior to the conventional heating supply, ensuring the set temperature of the air is reached.

 Adding heat storage to your solar energy system allows you to operate on solar thermal energy 24 hours per day.
 It is charged during the day when the output from the solar energy system is at peak level and is discharged during the night.